crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: Create at least 1 merged PR to [the SuiteCRM, SuiteDocs or SuitePortal repositories](https://github.com/salesagility/) during October.
 - **Swag**: Mug
 - **How to sign up**: Not clarified by now.
-- **Notes**: PRs are reviewed each Thursday between 8AM - 8PM BST/GMT.
+- **Notes**: PRs are reviewed each Thursday between 8 AM - 8 PM BST/GMT.
 See this announcement in their [GitHub Issue](https://github.com/salesagility/SuiteCRM/issues/7911) or [this blog post](https://suitecrm.com/community-diary-sept-2019-edition/).

 #### **Software Mansion** (Stickers, socks and App.js Conf discount code)